dgroomes/react-playground/webpack/README.md

 * [ ] Pare down `tsconfig.json` to the required minimum.
 I'd like to understand `allowSyntheticDefaultImports`.
 * [x] DONE Use async/await instead of promises where feasible.
 * [ ] Use React ["suspense"](https://reactjs.org/docs/react-api.html#reactsuspense) for the mocked data loading.
+  Note, React doesn't actually support suspense for data fetchin yet.
+The docs read:
+  > In the future we plan to let Suspense handle more scenarios such as data fetching.

 ## Reference